How to Get the Perfect Travel Photo

 Give the Photographer and the Model a Reasonable Amount of Time

-If you are in line for a special photo, let’s say at Disneyland, allow each person in line enough time to take their photo.
+If you are in line for a special photo, let’s say at Disneyland, allow each person in line enough time to take their perfect travel photo.
 Thirty seconds is usually enough time for a model to get into position and take a few shots of the photograph they want.
 If someone in front of you is taking too much time, you can politely mention there is a line behind them.
 If you are the photographer or model, be aware of how much time you’re taking and how you could be delaying the other people hoping for the same opportunity.
 Furthermore, just because you’re OK with having other people in your shot, doesn’t mean the person in front of you does.
 Please don’t jump into anyone else’s frame or let your child run in just because you feel it’s been long enough.
 It’s always a nice thing to ask first before sharing a space that’s being photographed.

 If It’s Crowded, Even Without a Line, Don’t Hog a Spot